psaltaath/tadn-mot/README.md

 # Cite us!

-If you use this software in your research, please cite our preprint publication:
+If you use TADN in your research or wish to refer to the baseline results published here, please use the following BibTeX entry:

-Psalta, A., Tsironis, V., & Karantzalos, K. (2022). *Transformer-based assignment decision network for multiple object tracking.* arXiv preprint arXiv:2208.03571.

-Bibtex:
  ```
-@article{psalta2022transformer,
+@article{psalta2024transformer,
   title={Transformer-based assignment decision network for multiple object tracking},
   author={Psalta, Athena and Tsironis, Vasileios and Karantzalos, Konstantinos},
-  journal={arXiv preprint arXiv:2208.03571},
-  year={2022}
+  journal={Computer Vision and Image Understanding},
+  pages={103957},
+  year={2024},
+  publisher={Elsevier}
 }
  ```